tadmccorkle/markdown.nvim/README.md

 - #### Toggle tasks

   The `:MDTaskToggle` command toggles the task(s) on the current cursor line (normal mode) or under the current visual selection (visual mode).

+- #### Toggle list types

+  The `:MDToggleListType [list_type]` command allows you to switch between ordered, unordered, and task list types at the current cursor position or within a selected range or for a list under cursor.
+The command accepts a single argument specifying the desired list type.

+  Examples:

+  - `:MDToggleListType ordered`: Toggle the current or selected list(s) to an ordered list.
+  - `:MDToggleListType unordered`: Toggle the current or selected list(s) to an unordered list.
+  - `:MDToggleListType task`: Toggle the current or selected list(s) to a task list.

 ### Links